 I am a keen creator, so spend a lot of my spare time making furniture, writing songs, firing ceramics, upholstering things, or cooking up a ridiculously complicated recipe, to varying degrees of success in each category.

-I’m Louise Mill, Course Leader on the Advanced Certificate in Counselling Skills.
+I’m Louise Mill, Course Leader for the Advanced Certificate in Counselling Skills, and Senior Tutor on the Advanced Diploma course.
 It is a privilege to be part of the training team at Network, where I have worked for over ten years.
 Network has meant a lot to me, both as a student, and as a trainer, and I hope to be able to offer current students the encouragement, support and knowledge that I’ve gained over the years.
 As well as being involved in training, I have a private practice as a counsellor and supervisor.

 When I’m not working I enjoy journaling (especially using beautiful stationery), being by the sea, relaxing with a good book, or sharing a coffee or glass of wine in the company of a close friend.

-I’m Fiona Morrison, Course Tutor on the Advanced Certificate in Counselling Skills.
+I’m Fiona Morrison, Personal Development Tutor on the Advanced Certificate in Counselling Skills course.
 I trained at the Psychosynthesis Trust in London and I’ve been a counsellor in private practice since 2005.
 I was a volunteer administrator with Network in its very early days, and I’m delighted to be back supporting students as they take their first steps in this rewarding profession.
 I’ve also had a long career in marketing, working for many organisations both in the UK and overseas.
 My aim is to draw on all my experience in helping students to develop and apply their skills.